 Consult an Attorney

-If you are arrested or receive a notice of arraignment, contact an attorney immediately.
+If you are arrested or receive a notice of arraignment, contact a criminal defense attorney immediately.
 A knowledgeable attorney can give you information about the arraignment process in your state and discuss your options with you.
 Having counsel represent you at arraignment can reduce the stress of the arraignment process for you and ultimately might make a difference in what conditions of release the court imposes.